 Next, research and find the license requirements to drive it in the state where you wish to work.
 The most common license types based on the class of vehicle and location are Car (C), Restricted rider (RE), Rider (R), Light Rigid (LR), Medium Rigid (MR), and Heavy Rigid (HR).

-Businesses generally employ delivery drivers who possess a full license and can drive unsupervised.
-If you hold a learner driver's license, you may need a further 3 to 4 years to get a full driver's license (based on your location and age).
+Businesses generally employ delivery drivers with full licenses and can drive unsupervised.
+If you hold a learner driver's license, you may need a further 3 to 4 years to get a full driver's license (based on location and age).

 Having identified the delivery and vehicle type, take a driver's training course, and pass the theoretical and practical examination to obtain a driver's license.

 Suppose you need help finding a traineeship opportunity.
 In that case, you can volunteer and drive for community services such as aged care homes, charities, food banks, etc.

 Step 6: Pass A Police Check

 Passing a police check is a mandatory requirement to secure a job.
 A delivery driver must undertake this test and show a clean civil and criminal record and excellent character to work in this role.

 You can at least apply for delivery driver job openings with a provisional driving license.
 Highlight any job-relevant experience in paid or volunteer jobs in your resume.
 It will help your application stand out among the rest.